SINU1998/Sales-Report-Data/README.md

 # Sales-Report-Data
-Sales Report For A Products Of A Company
+Sales Report For Multiple Products Of A Company